azadehnkr/missing-data-aware-svm/README.md

 ## Results

 Evaluated using `sklearn.metrics.classification_report` with 4 decimal precision.
-The proposed 3-level SVM outperforms both baselines on the minority class (non-survival), which is the clinically relevant outcome.
+The proposed 3-level CS-SVM outperforms both baselines on the minority class (non-survival), which is the clinically relevant outcome.

 ---